anerv/dk_bicycle_network/docs/bicycle-classification.md

 True means the segment only allows for traffic in one direction.

-## bikeinfra_oneway
+## bikeinfra_both_sides

-Indicates whether there is bicycle infrastructure in both directions or only in one side/for one direction.
+Indicates whether there is bicycle infrastructure in both sides of a road or not.

 Type: True/False.

-True means the segment only has bicycle infrastructure on one side of the road and/or that the bicycle infrastructure only allows cycling in one direction.
+True means the segment has dedicated bicycle infrastructure on both sides (and thus should count double when measuring the length of the bicycle network).